-A paracentesis procedure drains excess ascitic fluid built up in the abdomen, a common symptom of peritoneal mesothelioma.
-Doctors can analyze the fluid to try to diagnose the cause of the buildup, or they may perform a paracentesis to relieve stomach pain and breathing difficulty.
+A paracentesis procedure drains excess fluid (ascites) from the abdomen, a common symptom of peritoneal mesothelioma.
+Doctors can analyze the fluid to diagnose the cause of the buildup, or they may perform a paracentesis to decompress a swollen abdomen and thereby relieve stomach pain and breathing difficulty.

-The peritoneal lining separates the organs of the belly from the abdominal wall, and the natural lubricant that collects between the two layers of this lining is called ascitic fluid.
-When too much ascitic fluid builds up in the peritoneal lining, it can put pressure on the abdominal organs and the diaphragm.
-This condition is called ascites, and it may be caused by infection, injury, liver damage or cancer.
-Ascites is a common symptom of peritoneal mesothelioma.
+The peritoneal linings create a space that separates the organs of the belly from the abdominal wall, and there is a small amount of natural lubricant that collects between the two layers of this lining.
+When more than an ounce (30 ml) of fluid develops in the peritoneal cavity, it is called ascites or ascitic fluid.
+When too much ascitic fluid builds up in the peritoneal space, it can put pressure on the abdominal organs and the diaphragm.
+This accumulation of ascitic fluid can be caused by infection, injury, liver damage or cancer.
+Ascites is commonly found in cases of peritoneal mesothelioma.

 Ascites often develops in people with peritoneal mesothelioma because widespread abdominal tumors can cause a condition known as peritoneal carcinomatosis.
-Tumors may block the lymphatic system that normally regulates the flow of fluid in and out of the abdomen, and they may also weaken the endothelial cells in the abdominal wall that normally stop protein and fat from leaking out of blood vessels and accumulating in the peritoneal cavity.
+Tumors may damage the linings of the peritoneal cavity, thus blocking the lymphatic system that normally regulates the flow of fluid in and out of the abdomen.
+They may also weaken the endothelial cells in the abdominal wall that normally stop protein and fat from leaking out of blood vessels and accumulating in the peritoneal cavity.

 Though paracentesis can be effective for relieving symptoms of peritoneal mesothelioma, analyzing ascitic fluid is not a reliable way to diagnose this rare type of cancer.
-The cells found in ascitic fluid often appear benign even when cancer is present, which is why biopsy tissue sampling is essential to diagnosing mesothelioma.
+The cells found in ascitic fluid often appear benign even when cancer is present, which is why a biopsy for tissue sampling, not just the cytological analysis of cells in the drained ascites, is essential to diagnosing mesothelioma.

 Chat with a Patient Advocate about treatment options and get help finding a specialist.